Recent site activity

 Layout at a Glance

-I don't have engine assignments prior to 1949 yet.
+I don't have engine assignment books prior to 1949 yet.
 But I believe the T-class switchers remained in service in New Britain through 1947.

-The final two 44-tonners were delivered in 1947, although the earliest picture I have of a 44 Tonner in New Britain is 1949.
-My assumption is that the new 44-tonners replaced two of the earlier ones elsewhere on the railroad which were reassigned to New Britain.
+My assumption is that the last DEY-4's replaced two of the earlier ones elsewhere on the railroad which were then reassigned to New Britain.

 T-Class Assignments